jordiabante/CpelAsm.jl/docs/src/index.md

 * **Jordi Abante**

-## License

-This project is licensed under the MIT License - see the [LICENSE.md](../../LICENSE.md) file for details.

 ## References
 [1] Abante, J., Fang, Y., Feinberg, A.P., Goutsias, J., Detection of haplotype-dependent allele-speciﬁc DNA methylation in WGBS data, *Nature Communications* 2020 XYZ.